hilqudz/sistem-kredit-kendaraan/README.md

 ## 📞 Support

-Untuk pertanyaan atau issue:
+For questions or issues:
-1. Check dokumentasi ini
+1. Check this documentation
 2. Review error logs
 3. Contact development team